Arvmor/BTCFinder/README.md

 # BTCFinder
 This script generates random BTC addresses and returns its Balance
 # Disclaimer
-he author is not responsible for any misuse and misbehaviour of the contained DATA.
+the author is not responsible for any misuse and misbehaviour of the contained DATA.